 Ensure the microwave is cleaned regularly to avoid debris building up in the system.
 Since teachers have a lot on their plates, this is a job for the school cleaner.

 According to Which?, faulty fridges and fridge freezers accounted for 501 household fires between 1 April 2014 & 31 March 2016.
 Make a note of the manufacturer and do some research online.
 Look at reviews and any safety standard certifications the product may have.
 Additionally, listen out for any peculiar noises that could indicate a malfunction.

 If what you discover isn't good, consider approaching the school board about investing in a new fridge.
 It's better to be safe than sorry!

 The National Fire Protection Association showed that oven fires are extremely common and this is especially true when amateur cooks are involved!
 Ensure that you have the correct type of fire extinguisher and/or blanket handy so that any fire can be dealt with in good time.
-You don't want your catering teacher running around the school trying to find the nearest hydrant if a fire breaks out!
+You don't want your catering teacher running around the school trying to find the nearest suitable defence if a fire breaks out!

 It can often be seen as a "joke" amongst students to mess around with the Bunsen burner during a lesson, so ensure that every fire safety precaution is in place.
 Equip science classrooms with extinguishers and fire blankets to combat any small fires.

 Additionally, ensure that your classroom has a master switch for staff that regulates gas tap usage.
 This way, the taps are switched off when not in use for educational purposes.
 You don't want your classroom filling with flammable gas!